The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-As it was mentioned before, one of the main advantages of the POGAMP is that its finite-dimensional distributions inherit the characteristics of some chosen class of multivariate distribution $f$ and it is a valid process under some very mild conditions.
-In fact, as the IF of $N$ increases, the FDDs get arbitrarily close to $f$, as it is stated in the following theorem.
+One significant advantage of the POGAMP is that its finite-dimensional distributions inherit properties of the distribution $f$.
+As the IF of $N$ increases, the FDDs converge to $f$, as demonstrated in the following theorem.